Read This First

 Prompt 2: Take the question of whether a good night’s sleep is correlated with or causes better scores on tests taken the next day.
 Design 2 experiments.
 The first designed to show merely a correlation, and the second designed to show causation.

-The section turns on Demonstrating Correlation, Demonstrating Causation, and Establishing Causation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Demonstrating Correlation, Demonstrating Causation, and Establishing Causation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Demonstrating Correlation distinct from Demonstrating Causation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Demonstrating Correlation distinct from Demonstrating Causation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that Correlation Is Not Causation should be judged by how it handles error.
+The methodological question in Correlation Is Not Causation is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Objective